 Example Describe Coverage Request:-

 In these examples of the DescribeCoverage request the “ReferenceTime” is used to denote a specific “model run time”.
-For a service that is continuously updated e.g. convection forecasts, the reference denotes the time the service was last updated and would not be used.
+For a coverage that is continuously updated and for which only the latest update is provided, e.g. convection forecasts, the reference denotes the time the coverage was last updated and would not be used.

 Some examples:-